-REL 131 Survey of the Great Living Religion 3.00 credit hours
+REL 131 Survey of the Great Living Religion

 REL 131 Survey of the Great Living Religions Three credit hours A study of the world!s living religions, including those of Africa, in light of their historical development, beliefs, practices, and contemporary importance.
 Liberal Studies Pillar.
 IG